Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day03.md

 ### How does a Pod access AWS S3 securely?

+“After creating the IAM policy and IAM role with the EKS OIDC trust relationship, we attach the policy to the role.
+Then we create a Kubernetes ServiceAccount and associate the IAM Role ARN with it.
+This mechanism is called IRSA (IAM Roles for Service Accounts).
+Finally, we configure the Pod to use that ServiceAccount.”

 ### What is the difference between Deployment and StatefulSet? *

 ### What is HPA, and how does it work? *